Approaching Warner’s Yard

 Their two ‘little girls’ were Emma and Ann.

-Joiner and master builder Isaac Warner was born in 1801, the son of joiner Thomas and Ann.
+Joiner and master builder Isaac Warner was born in 1801, the son of joiner Thomas and Ann (nee Trueman)

-His first wife – whom he married in January 1824 — was Mary Chadwick, daughter of rag merchant Charles and Mary (nee Richards) and the sister of James and Charles.
+His first wife – whom he married on January 25th, 1824 — was Mary Chadwick, daughter of rag merchant Charles and Mary (nee Richards) and the sister of James and Charles.

-After the marriage, their son William was born in 1826 and in later life he was to serve as his father’s active manager in the family building business.
+After the marriage, their daughter Salome was born but died in October 1825, aged 1 year and six months.
+Son William was then born in 1826 and in later life he was to serve as his father’s active manager in the family building business.

 A staunch Tory ‘of the old school’, Isaac always showed an interest in town affairs, serving as a Churchwarden, overseer and member of the Local Board.